LassNajmuldeen/LassNajmuldeen/README.md

 # Welcome to My GitHub

-Studying AI at MDU | ML Research Intern at MDU
+Studying CS and AI at MDU | ML Research Intern at MDU

 **About Me**

 Hi, I’m Lass!
-I’m pursuing a Bachelor’s in computer science specializing in applied AI at Mälardalen University, driven by a passion for solving real-world challenges using AI.
-My focus spans quantitative finance, industrial applications, and sustainability.
-This GitHub showcases my journey as I build projects in areas like algorithmic trading, AI-driven sustainability, and smart industrial systems.
-I’m committed to tackling complex problems, constantly learning, and contributing to impactful innovations.
+I’m pursuing a Bachelor’s in computer science specializing in applied AI and a minor in mathematics at Mälardalen University.
+My biggest passion is for reinforcement learning, and I hope to do a PhD and research in that in the future, but I love all things ML and SWE.
+I made this GitHub to showcase some of the projects I build and what I am working and what I contribute to.

 **Technical Skills**

 Languages: Python, JavaScript/Typescript, C++ (currently learning), HTML, CSS

-Software: TensorFlow, Keras, Pytorch, Pandas, React, Scikit-learn, Jupyter, Git, AWS
+Software: Pytorch, TensorFlow, Keras, Pandas, React, Scikit-learn, Jupyter, Git, AWS

-Focus Areas: Reinforcement Learning, Neural Networks, LLMs
+Focus Areas: Reinforcement Learning, Neural Networks, LLMs, Deep Learning

 **Let’s Connect**

-I’m open to collaborations, internships, and discussions on AI and its transformative potential.
+I’m open to collaborations on projects, competitions and hackathons, research projects, and internships, but feel free to connect with me for a conversation about this wonderful field!

 **LinkedIn:** www.linkedin.com/in/lassnajmuldeen